AlexanderSambale/Acroulette/assets/docs/privacy_policy.md

+---
+layout: ../../layouts/RequiredDocs.astro
+description: Privacy Policy - Acroulette App
-# Privacy Policy
+title: Privacy Policy - Acroulette App
+---
 ## Permissions

 ### Audio recording

 We need access to realtime audio recording data for speech recognition.

-The recording is processed live and only used to **recognize command words** by which you can control the app.
+The recording is **continuous**, when you touch the *play* button and stops if you press the *stop* button.
+It will only be used to **recognize command words** by which you can control the app.

-After **a couple of seconds** when the command is recognized or no command was recognized, the recording will be deleted.
+The recording of **a couple of seconds** is buffered and deleted when words are recognized or no words were recognized.

-If you say for example "new position" the app can change state and display a random position.
+If you say for example "new position" with default settings the app can change state and display and announce a random position.

 There is **no data transfer** to a server or third party.

-We use **privacy friendly offline** models for voice recognition called Vosk speech recognition.
+We use **privacy friendly offline models** for voice recognition called Vosk.

 <https://alphacephei.com/vosk/>